wanhakim/GenAIStudio/README.md

 GenAIStudio currently supports a subset of microservices from GenAIComps, including [DataPrep with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/dataprep/redis), [TEI Embedding](https://github.com/opea-project/GenAIComps/tree/main/comps/embeddings), [Retriever with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/retrievers/redis), [Reranks](https://github.com/opea-project/GenAIComps/tree/main/comps/reranks), [LLMs](https://github.com/opea-project/GenAIComps/tree/main/comps/llms) and [Guardrails](https://github.com/opea-project/GenAIComps/tree/main/comps/guardrails).
 This list is expected to grow in future releases, expanding the range of services available for building and testing GenAI pipelines.

 ### Deployment Package
 Users can download the deployment package in a ZIP file from the Studio UI and deploy it locally using Docker Compose.
 This local setup mirrors the sandbox environment, providing the same application configuration and microservices.
-It enables users to test their GenAI application on their local machine with identical infrastructure.
+It enables users to seamlessly deploy the GenAI application constructed in GenAIStudio on their local machine with no hussle.

 ## Setting up GenAIStudio
 ### Who needs to set up the Studio?